MaxRubel/paint-ts/README.md

 ## GroupDoodles

-GroupDoodles is an interactive HTML canvas application that allows users to create, save, and collaborate on digital drawings.
-It combines the power of HTML5 Canvas with the drawing capabilities of the perfect-freehand library to provide a simple drawing experience.
-There is also multiplayer functionality that enables users on different browsers to collaborate in real time by sending their changes across a WebRTC peer-to-peer data channel.
+GroupDoodles is a collaborative whiteboarding app.
+It uses HTML Canvas and HTML Elements + Javascript to aid in drawing diagrams.
+There is also multiplayer functionality that enables users on different browsers to collaborate in real time by sending each other changes across a WebRTC peer-to-peer data channel.

 ## Features

-- Brush Stroke Rendering: Utilizes the perfect-freehand library for smooth and natural-looking brush strokes.
+- Brush Strokes: draw brush strokes on the HTML Canvas.
-- Moveable Textboxes: Add and manipulate text elements within your drawings.
+- Moveable Textboxes: Add and manipulate text box elements.
-- Drawing Management: Create, save, and organize your drawings.
+- Drawing Storage: CRUD drawings to the database.
-- Color Palette System: Create and save custom color palettes for easy access during drawing sessions.
+- Color Palette System: CRUD color palettes to the database.
-- Backend Integration: Powered by Python/Django and GO for robust server-side functionality.
+- Backend Integration: Django / PostGresSQL backend + GO websocket server
-- Multiplayer Collaboration: Using peer-to-peer data transferring
+- Peer to Peer Collaboration: WebRTC connections between broswers.

 ## Technology Stack

 Frontend:

-- Typescript
-- Svelte
+- Svelte / Typsecript
-- Perfect-Freehand library
-- IRO color Picker

 Backend:
-- Python/Django - Database
+- Django / Postgres
-- GO - Websockets
+- Addl.
+Websockets Server / GO